 Weight Loss Medications

-Lititz Apothecary has completed due diligence in compounding GLP-1 medication from FDA approved facilities.
-Injectable Semaglutide and Terzepatide are now available.
+Lititz Apothecary has completed thorough due diligence in compounding GLP-1 medications sourced from FDA-approved facilities.

 Cost: